-On April 28, 2021, NIH issued Guide Memo NOT-OD-21-110 that delays the full implementation of the new expanded requirements for Biographical Sketch and Other Support described in the previous Guide Memo NOT-OD-21-073 which announced updated application forms and instructions that require the full disclosure of all resources (both domestic and foreign), that directly support the individual’s research endeavors.
-See additional information regarding implementation below and under the NIH Other Support section of this page.
+Effective January 25, 2022, NIH fully implemented the new expanded NIH requirements for Biographical Sketch and Other Support described in the previous Guide Memo NOT-OD-21-073 which announced updated application forms and instructions that require the full disclosure of all resources (both domestic and foreign), that directly support the individual’s research endeavors.

 Per Notice No. NOT-OD-21-073 biosketches must include all current positions and scientific appointments both domestic and foreign, including affiliations with foreign entities or governments.
 This includes titled academic, professional, or institutional appointments whether or not remuneration is received, and whether full-time, part-time, or voluntary (including adjunct, visiting, or honorary).

 Stanford has defined “scientific appointments” to include appointments at any institution (regardless of the title of the appointment), where you are directly involved in any of the following activities:

 - the design, conduct, or reporting of academic activities either independently or in support of someone at the other institution.

 - providing advice for establishing research programs or laboratories.

 - the preparation of proposals, progress, and final reports.

 - assisting in the guidance or training of postdoctoral scholars, graduate, and undergraduate students.

 - or helping other researchers in attaining the goals of research projects